seniorglez/UdachnyMC/README.md

 ### Prerequisites

+First of all download and store the Minecraft server you want to use in the ServerControler directory.
+You can get one from the [Mojang website](https://www.minecraft.net/en-us/download/server/).

 #### Java

 In order to run Maven you will need to install Java's JDK but as long we are using Maven we didn't need to have the